camptocamp/build-debian-cloud/README.rst

 EBS options
 """""""""""
---ebs
-	Build an EBS boot AMI (defaults to S3 based AMI) --volume-id
+--volume-id
 	The EBS volume to use.
 Will mount automatically.

-S3 options
-""""""""""
---upload2all-regions
-	Upload in all regions, use ec2-migrate-manifest --description
-	The description of the AMI

 Bootstrapping options
 """""""""""""""""""""
---distribution NAME
-	debian
---codename NAME
-	squeeze
---release VERSION
-	6.0
 --arch ARCHITECTURE
 	i386 amd64 [default: amd64]
 --bootstrap-mirror